ZikangZhou/HiVT/README.md

 ## Training

-To train HiVT-64, run:
+To train HiVT-64:
 ```
 python train.py --root /path/to/dataset_root/ --embed_dim 64
 ```

-To train HiVT-128, run:
+To train HiVT-128:
 ```
 python train.py --root /path/to/dataset_root/ --embed_dim 128
 ```

-**Note**: When running the training command for the first time, it will take several hours to preprocess the data (~3.5 hours on my machine).
+**Note**: When running the training script for the first time, it will take several hours to preprocess the data (~3.5 hours on my machine).
 Training on an RTX 2080 Ti GPU takes 35-40 minutes per epoch.

 During training, the checkpoints will be saved in `lightning_logs/` automatically.
-To monitor the training process, run:
+To monitor the training process:
 ```
 tensorboard --log_dir lightning_logs/
 ```

 ## Evaluation

-To evaluate the prediction performance, run:
+To evaluate the prediction performance:
 ```
 python eval.py --root /path/to/dataset_root/ --batch_size 32 --ckpt_path /path/to/your_checkpoint.ckpt
 ```